 For this list, you can specify which file types are displayed, see "Filtering according to media type" on page 23.
 If there are still too many files to choose from, you can narrow down the results using a text search function, see "Performing a text search" on page 24.
 This is often all it needs to display what you want, allowing you to proceed by previewing the files before inserting them into your project (see "Previewing files" on page 26).
-However, if you need very complex and detailed filtering, this is also possible using either attribute or logical filtering, see "The Filters section" on page 28.
-For filtering or searches, the use of attributes is recommended: By specifying specific attribute values for your files (categorizing them as production sound, foley, special effects, etc.), you can considerably speed up the browsing process, see "The Attribute Inspector" on page 30.
+However, if you need more complex and detailed filtering, this is also possible using attribute filtering, see "Applying an attribute filter" on page 28.